 I know very little about Christianity, where do I start?

 When Christianity started it wasn’t yet known as Christianity, but was simply called “The Way” by followers of Jesus.
-What gets a lot of us started along The Way is questions and desire which we might not at first even recognise as welling up from the core of our being:
+What gets a lot of us started along The Way is questions that seem to well up from inside us involuntarily:

 If God exists, why would he care about us?
 Why on earth do we exist?
 How could we possibly relate to or understand our Creator?
 Is God safe?
 Does he have plans for us?
 Do we dare hope for something really, really good from our Maker, or should we brace ourselves for disappointment or fear, or simply nothing at all?
 Can we trust God with our deepest longings?
 Can God possibly think I’m special?
 Why do we have so much pain and struggle in this life?